hjkgrp/starter-hugo-research-group/content/tutorials/2021-10-27-installing-molsimplify/index.md

 **Special Instructions for M1 Mac:** For M1 Macs, please use [miniforge](https://github.com/conda-forge/miniforge) for Mac OSX arm64 instead of the normal Anaconda installation.
 A prebuilt conda environment and script to download an M1-compatible copy of Tensorflow is present in our Github instructions to build molSimplify from source.
 Please follow the [instructions on Github](https://github.com/hjkgrp/molSimplify#readme) for installation details.

 **Installation from Source:** molSimplify can also be installed from [source](https://github.com/hjkgrp/molSimplify/tree/master) using Git.
 This is the best option if you would like to modify the source code or get the most up to date code and features.
-The detailed instruction is on our github page (<https://github.com/hjkgrp/molSimplify>, section titled "installation, via conda").
+The detailed instruction is on our github page (<https://github.com/hjkgrp/molSimplify>, section titled "Installation via Conda").
 In this installation method, we build molSimplify from source, but get all other dependencies from conda.

 **Installation via Conda:** [Conda](https://docs.conda.io/en/latest/) is the recommended mode of installation for our package when you do not want to install from source.
 Conda is a package and environment manager application that lets users easily download and install python, R, C, Scala, Java and other programs, without needing to worry about dependencies.
 First install Conda from the link above if you do not already have it.
 We recommend using the Anaconda version with Python 3 since Python 2 is no longer maintained. **Note: our conda image will not work for Mac computers with an M1 chip, and you will need to install from source following our instructions above.**